Too Fizzy Kombucha

 Mold can grow on the top of a scoby for various reasons, most of them involving a lack of specific cleanliness in the fermentation area.

 Sometimes, mold can happen if a brewing space gets too chilly.
-Other causes for mold include cross-pollination from house plants or other ferments (like kimchi), cigarette smoke, excessive humidity, cold temperatures (this is why it is key to keep starter scobys room temperature until use).
+Other causes for mold include cross-pollination from house plants or other ferments (like kimchi), cigarette/other smoke, excessive humidity, and cold temperatures (this is why it is key to keep starter scobys at room temperature until use).

 Are you sure this isn’t mold?